Attorney General Headshot

 Attorney General Seal

-OFFICIAL Opinion 24-03 Concerning Whether a County Employee Elected to a School Board Poses a Conflict of Interest
+OFFICIAL Opinion No. 24-03 Concerning Whether a County Employee Elected to a School Board Poses a Conflict of Interest

 May 22, 2024